-8.2 Verification
+9.3 Verification

-STR files created from CIF files should be verified before saving to the structure file repository, because CIF import often results in incomplete STR files.
-Verification is run automatically immediately after opening the CIF file.
-If it fails, errors will be reported in the "messages" console and the faulty lines will be marked (Fig. 18).
-After fixing the errors, verification should be run again by clicking the "▷" button.
+STR files created from CIF, XML, or DIF files should be verified before saving to the structure file repository, because the import often results in incomplete STR files.
+Verification is run automatically immediately after opening the source file.
+If it fails, errors will be reported in the "Messages" console and the faulty lines will be marked (Fig. 18).
+After fixing the errors, verification should be run again by clicking the " $\triangleright$ " button.
 If verification was successful, a hkl stick pattern is shown.
 Select the correct wavelength at the bottom of the dialog to display the hkl indices at the correct $2\theta$ position for a specific instrument.
 The hkl graph can be exported to a semi-colon separated text file (\.csv), a PDF file, or a pixel image.